percona/pbm-docs/docs/features/snapshots.md

     $ pbm restore-finish <restore_name> -c </path/to/pbm.conf.yaml>
     ```

-    At this stage, Percona Backup for MongoDB maintains data consistency and starts the cluster / replica set.
+    At this stage, Percona Backup for MongoDB prepares the data for the cluster / replica set start and ensures its consistency.

 4. Don't forget to complete the [post-restore steps](#post-restore-steps)